COMMUNITY-BASED RENEWABLE ENERGY

 - Projects are both operational and under development (Hawaiian Electric territory only).
 See our Project Directory for more information on these projects.

-UPDATE: CBRE Phase 2 Request for Proposals (RFP) for LMI Subscribers on O‘ahu, Maui, and Hawai‘i Island is open.
+Tranche 1: Request for Proposals (RFP) for Tranche 1 on O‘ahu, Maui, and Hawai‘i Island is undergoing project selection.
+Additional information is available on Hawaiian Electric’s Tranche 1.

 RFP for Molokai and Lanai Subscribers